Believe it or not, there’s more to Mexico City foods than tacos and tequila.

 8. Chilaquiles con Pollo

-When I think of foods in Mexico City, breakfast isn’t really what I picture, so I was thrilled when I tried chilaquiles con pollo with verde sauce at Qué Sería de Mí for breakfast.
+When I think of Mexico City foods, breakfast isn’t really what I picture, so I was thrilled when I tried chilaquiles con pollo with verde sauce at Qué Sería de Mí for breakfast.
 Chilaquiles is a dish of fried tortilla strips topped with cheese, meat, and red or green sauce.